Víctor (footballer, born 1974): International

 Víctor played one match for Spain, coming on for Luis Enrique in a 0–0 friendly draw with Croatia in Split, on 23 February 2000.

 Coaching career

 In April 2012, Víctor retired to become Leganés' manager until the end of the campaign.
 With three wins and a draw, he saved them from relegation to Tercera División.

 On 29 June 2015, Víctor returned to third-tier management at his former club Cartagena.
 His two-year contract ended with his dismissal on 1 February 2016, after seven games without a win.

+Personal life

+Víctor's son, also named Víctor, is also a footballer.
+An attacking midfielder, he was brought up at Valladolid.